cs1lib

 start_graphics(draw_func, frames, data, framerate, title, width, height, mouse_press, mouse_release, mouse_move, key_press, key_release)

-: Call this function to create a graphics window.
-The only required parameter is func
+Call this function to create a graphics window.
+The only required

 if omitted. width